aportela/esp32-server-dashboard/README.md

 ## Introduction

-A small project to display in real time some statistics (cpu/memory/temperature/network bandwidth usage) of the system (using telegraf to collect data & mqtt to transport messages) on my servers while I was getting started in microcontroller programming.
+A small project to display in real time stats (cpu/memory/temperature/network bandwidth usage) of the system (using telegraf to collect data & mqtt to transport messages) on my servers while I was getting started in microcontroller programming.

 ## Supported hardware